 This first part will be familiar to most of you, but I’m going to include it anyway for our readers that didn’t already know how to add third-party keyboards.

-Step 2: Go To Settings > General > Keyboard > Keyboards > Add New Keyboard…
+2) Go to Settings > General > Keyboard > Keyboards > Add New Keyboard.

 What some people don’t realize is that the order your keyboards are in on the list in the Settings app plays a big role in why your favorite keyboard keeps disappearing.

-Step 2: Tap “Edit” in the upper right corner of the screen.
+2) Tap Edit in the upper right corner of the screen.

 Now, you are ready to go.
 The third-party keyboard should appear every time from now on.
 I’ve tested this in a number of different ways to make sure it works every time.
 I’ve used it in Messages, Facebook Messenger, iTunes search, Spotlight, Gmail Inbox, the stock email app, Safari, and many other apps.
 I’ve restarted my iPhone.
 I’ve typed into the Lock screen (this forces it to revert to the stock keyboard as part of Apple’s rules) and it goes back to the third party app when I use Messages or another app again.
 I’ve switched to the stock keyboard and back again.
 Every time, the third-party keyboard I have at the top of my list appears first unless I manually change it.